by Gabe Beita Kiser

 The BMW Z4 has been subject to one recall in late September 2019, where the rearview camera did not properly display images.
 J.D.
 Power has not yet rated its reliability, but warranty coverage is expansive, with a four-year/50,000-mile bumper-to-bumper warranty being included along with four years of roadside assistance.
 The car is also guaranteed to be rust-free for 12 years.

-The Z4 has not yet been rated by either the NHTSA nor the IIHS but is equipped with numerous safety features that allowed it to score a full five stars in European NCAP ratings.
+A comprehensive safety review of the BMW Z4 has not been conducted by either of the USA's major testing agencies, and thus there are no ratings from the NHTSA or the IIHS.
+The new Roadster is, however, equipped with numerous safety features that allowed it to score a full five stars in European NCAP ratings.

 Dual front and side-impact airbags, as well as rollover protection and knee airbags for both occupants, are fitted alongside BMW's Active Protection System, which detects imminent crashes and pretensions the safety belts, closes the windows and activates post-crash braking.
 The impact sensors also disconnect the fuel pump, alternator, and starter, and the emergency and interior lights are activated.
 A call is then sent out by the car, alerting emergency services.
 To aid in preventing all that, adaptive cruise control, cornering brake control, and city collision mitigation with pedestrian detection as well as blind-spot monitoring and lane departure warning are available.